Envirometrix/PredictiveSoilMapping/index.md

 ## Editors {-}

-[**Tom Hengl**](https://opengeohub.org/people/tom-hengl) is a Senior Researchers and Vice Chair of the OpenGeoHub Foundation / technical director at Envirometrix Ltd.
+[**Tom Hengl**](https://opengeohub.org/people/tom-hengl) is a Senior Researcher and Vice Chair of the OpenGeoHub Foundation / technical director at Envirometrix Ltd.
 He has more than 20 years of experience as an environmental modeler, data scientist and spatial analyst.
 Tom is a passionate advocate for, and supporter of, open data, reproducible science and career development for young scientists.
-He has designed and implemented the global [SoilGrids](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169748) data set, partially in response to other well known open data projects such as OpenStreetMap, GBIF, GlobalForestWatch and global climate mapping projects.
-He has been teaching predictive soil mapping at Wageningen University / ISRIC within the “Hands-on-GSIF” block courses.
-Video tutorials of the soil mapping with R can also be found at http://youtube.com/c/ISRICorg.
-Tom currently leads production of a web mapping system called “LandGIS” (https://landgis.opengeohub.org) and which is envisaged as *“an OpenStreetMap-type system”* for land-related environmental data.
-The system hosts global, fine spatial resolution data (250 m to 1 km) including various soil classes and soil properties, and is intended for eventual integration with farm-scale data and beyond.
+He designed and implemented the global [SoilGrids](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169748) data set, partially in response to other well known open data projects such as OpenStreetMap, GBIF, GlobalForestWatch and global climate mapping projects.
+He has taught predictive soil mapping at Wageningen University / ISRIC within the “Hands-on-GSIF” block courses.
+Video tutorials on soil mapping with R can also be found at http://youtube.com/c/ISRICorg.
+Tom currently leads production of a web mapping system called “LandGIS” (https://landgis.opengeohub.org) which is envisaged as *“an OpenStreetMap-type system”* for land-related environmental data.
+The system hosts global, fine spatial resolution data (250 m to 1 km) including various soil classes and soil properties, which is intended for eventual integration annd use at operational or farm-scales.

 [**Bob MacMillan**](https://opengeohub.org/people/bob-macmillan) is a retired environmental consultant with over 40 years of experience in creating, packaging, delivering and using environmental information on soils, ecosystems, landforms and hydrology.
 Bob spent 19 years working in public sector research with the Alberta Research Council and Agriculture and Agri-Food Canada and a second 20 years as a private sector consultant offering services in predictive soil and ecological mapping.
 Since retiring, Bob has remained an active supporter, promoter, advocate, mentor and technical contributor to several continental to global scale efforts to advance the science and technology of mapping soils and other ecosystem components.
 As Science Coordinator for the GlobalSoilMap project, Bob helped to articulate the vision for the project and led initial activities aimed at achieving this, including authoring technical specifications, promoting the project, recruiting participants/cooperators, and liaising with representatives of national and international soil agencies.
-Bob continues to contribute on a voluntary basis to OpenGeoHub (https://opengeohub.org), Africa Soil Information Servicce (AfSIS) (http://africasoils.net) and the Canadian Digital Soil Data Consortium (CDSDC): (http://soilinfo.ca).
+Bob continues to contribute on a voluntary basis to OpenGeoHub (https://opengeohub.org) and the Africa Soil Information Servicce (AfSIS) (http://africasoils.net).
 Throughout his career, Bob has shared his expertise and his enthusiasm freely with dozens of younger scientists interested in learning about, and becoming, practitioners of digital soil mapping.
 Bob continues to support the next generation of digital soil mappers through his involvement with OpenGeoHub.

 # Preface {-}

 Predictive Soil Mapping (PSM) is based on applying statistical and/or machine learning techniques to fit models for the purpose of producing spatial and/or spatiotemporal predictions of soil variables i.e. maps of soil properties and classes at different resolutions.
-It is a multidisciplinary field combining statistics, data science, soil science, physical geography, remote sensing, geoinformation science and a number of other sciences [@Scul01; @MCBRATNEY20033; @Henderson2004Geoderma; @Boettinger2010Springer; @Zhu2015PSM]. *Predictive Soil Mapping with R* is about understanding the main concepts behind soil mapping, mastering R packages that can be used to produce high quality soil maps, and about optimizing all processes involved so that also the production costs can be reduced.
+It is a multidisciplinary field combining statistics, data science, soil science, physical geography, remote sensing, geoinformation science and a number of other sciences [@Scul01; @MCBRATNEY20033; @Henderson2004Geoderma; @Boettinger2010Springer; @Zhu2015PSM]. *Predictive Soil Mapping with R* is about understanding the main concepts behind soil mapping, mastering R packages that can be used to produce high quality soil maps, and about optimizing all processes involved so that production costs can also be reduced.

-The main idea behind predictive vs traditional expert-based soil mapping is that the production of maps: (a) is based on using state-of-the-art statistical methods to ensure objectivity of maps (including objective uncertainty assessment vs expert judgment), and (b) is driven by automation of the processes so that overall soil data production costs can be reduced and updates of the maps implemented without a need for large investments.
-R, in that sense, is a logical platform to develop PSM workflows and applications, especially thanks to the vibrant and productive R spatial interest group activities and also thanks to the increasingly professional soil data packages such as the soiltexture, aqp, soilprofile, soilDB and similar.
+The main differences between predictive vs traditional expert-based soil mapping are that: (a) the production of maps
+is based on using state-of-the-art statistical methods to ensure objectivity of maps (including objective uncertainty assessment vs expert judgment), and (b) PSM is driven by automation of the processes so that overall soil data production costs can be reduced and updates of maps implemented without requirements for large investments.
+R, in that sense, is a logical platform to develop PSM workflows and applications, especially thanks to the vibrant and productive R spatial interest group activities and also thanks to the increasingly professional soil data packages such as, for example: the soiltexture, aqp, soilprofile, soilDB and similar.

 The book is divided into sections covering theoretical concepts, preparation of covariates, model selection and evaluation, prediction and visualization and distribution of final maps.
 Most of the chapters contain R code examples that try to illustrate the main processing steps and give practical instructions to developers and applied users.